 Inspired by the success of JSID Kisaragi Juku, European Society for Dermatological Research (ESDR) started a similar program for their young members.
 We held a joint seminar with ESDR and SID at IID2018 and many young researchers exchanged their opinions with animation.

 Candidates for Kisaragi Juku shall be under the age of 40 or shall have completed their undergraduate education no more than 10 years before.
 We accept one attendee from one university as a general rule.
-Basically, professor and chairman at each university throughout Japan will recommend young doctors.
+Basically, professor and chairman at each university or institution throughout Japan will recommend young researchers.
 The capacity of the seminar is 30 persons.
 When applicants exceed that number, JSID will review applications.

 It is our desire to see both the participants and the JSID grow more through Kisaragi Juku.
 "JSID Kisaragi Award" is presented to the best participant at the end of three-day seminar.
-In addition, the recipient will be also awarded with the opportunity to represent Kisaragi Juku at the 50th Annual Meeting of ESDR and the 45th Annual Meeting of JSID.
+In addition, the recipient will be also awarded with the opportunity to represent Kisaragi Juku at the 47th Annual Meeting of JSID.

 Hoping the attendees will be able to meet good friends and good tutors, and they can picture their brilliant future through our seminar....